 Greg has been actively involved in health & fitness throughout his life.
 In 2013, he was featured on the home page of USA Triathlon.
 In addition to his own athletic experiences, he has been invited to speak at events for student-athletes & has collaborated on professional & civic projects with high school, collegiate & pro athletes & teams.

 On the fun side, Greg founded TakeLeaps.com - a site which encourages people to take chances, explore ideas, pursue dreams & learn new things.
 His own personal Leaps have included entering a crocodile pit, skydiving, cooking classes, an all-in-fun 'tryout' with the Minnesota Twin's AAA team, and one round of sparring with a former UFC fighter.

 Greg is the real-life person upon whom The Silhouette Man by Jillip Naysinthe Paxson is based.
 The book was honored in Canada in 2009.
 The student edition (The First Thirty) was NS Diversity Leadership Conference 2007 Multicultural Relations Book of the Year.

 His story also has been featured by media like USA Today, Education Week, NonProfit Times, CBS, NBC, NPR & The Washington Post.
 Over the years, he has written for the media as well.
-His poem, Legacy, became the basis for a poster.
+His poem, Legacy, became the basis for the Legacy Poster.

 The greatest honor that Greg ever has received is having the world's greatest Grandma.
 For his civic efforts, he has received honors like America's Daily Point of Light & the Jefferson Award for Public Service.
 He was honored at Princeton University as one of America's top social entrepreneurs under 40.
 He has received other honors sponsored by organizations & programs like CBS, Tylenol, Zeta Beta Tau, Entrepreneurship Week USA & Hasbro.
 Greg graduated college with Highest Distinction & has received a number of honorary degrees.